Beyle Schaechter-Gottesman: Biography

 Schaechter-Gottesman's first book of poetry, ”מיר פֿאָרן„ ("Mir Forn", We’re Travelling) appeared in 1963.
 Her books, eight in total, have appeared regularly since then.
 They include poetry for adults, children's books and song books.
 She has recorded three CDs of her songs and one recording of folk songs.
 Her work does not revolve around a single theme but ranges widely from Eastern European subjects to contemporary New York, and from lighthearted children's fare to such sombre reflections as "Di Balade Funem Elftn September" (The Ballad of September 11).
 Her best-known single work is "Harbstlid" (Autumn Song).
 Schaechter-Gottesman's songs have been performed by Theodore Bikel, Adrienne Cooper, Theresa Tova, Lucette van den Berg, Susan Leviton, Michael Alpert, Lorin Sklamberg, Sharon Jan Bernstein, Fabian Schnedler, Massel-Tov and others.
 A song written for her nephew, "Binyumele’s Bar Mitsve", was adapted by Adrienne Cooper for her daughter as "Sorele’s Bas Mitsve" and was recorded on the CD Mikveh.

 Schaechter-Gottesman served as a resource for researchers of both Yiddish folk and art music.
 She has been recorded and interviewed numerous times and participated in such cultural events as KlezKamp, KlezKanada, Buffalo on the Roof, Ashkenaz Festival, and Weimar KlezmerWochen.
 "Beyle Schaechter-Gottesman: Song of Autumn", a 72-minute film by Josh Waletsky, was released summer 2007 as part of the League for Yiddish's Series "Worlds Within a World: Conversations with Yiddish Writers".
 A new collection of her poetry, דער צוויט פֿון טעג ("Der tsvit fun teg", "The Blossom of Days") was released in the autumn of 2007.

 Schaechter-Gottesman died November 28, 2013, in her home in the Bronx, aged 93.

 Awards and honors

 In 1998 Schaechter-Gottesman was inducted into the People's Hall of Fame at City Lore in New York.

 She was a recipient of a 2005 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.
-She was the first Yiddish poet or musical figure to receive this honor.
+She was the first to receive this honor for work in Yiddish culture.